bcbarbara/crazyflie_nmpc/README.md

 * Support Crazyflie 2.1
 * Publishes on-board sensors in ROS standard message formats
-* Supports ROS parameters to reconfigure crazyflie parameters
-* Support for using multiple Crazyflies with a single Crazyradio
 * Includes external controller for waypoint navigation (if motion capture system is available)
 * No dependency to the Bitcraze SDK (Driver and Controller written in C++)